joejag/techblog/_posts/2018-02-01-two-line-budget.md

 I'm going to give you a budget of __two blank lines maximum__ in your test cases.

-See that setup state code spaced out over multiple lines?
+See that set up state code spaced out over multiple lines?
 Not allowed.
 See the assertions spaced out over multiple lines?
 Not allowed.

 When you remove the extra blank lines all you are left with is a wall of code.

 It's ugly.
 This is great news.

-When you see the code is ugly it encourages you to improve it.
-We'll explore an example in a minute.
-Because you might be thinking why on earth you'd want to adopt this rule.
+When you see the code is ugly, it encourages you to improve it.
+We'll explore an example in a minute as you might be thinking why on earth you'd want to adopt this rule.

 The two blank line budget is an __enabling constraint__.
 Enabling constraints are about opening up opportunities by limiting our choices.